A reverse ES (CVaR) optimization formula: Introduction

 \section{Introduction}

-The Value-at-Risk (VaR) and the Expected Shortfall (ES, also known as CVaR, TVaR and AVaR) are the two most popular risk measures in banking and insurance, and they are widely employed in regulatory capital computation, decision making, performance analysis, and risk management.
+The Value-at-Risk (VaR) and the Expected Shortfall (ES, also known as TVaR and CVaR) are the two most popular risk measures in banking and insurance, and they are widely employed in regulatory capital computation, decision making, performance analysis, and risk management.
 In particular, ES is the standard risk measure in the current Basel Accords as well as the Swiss Solvency Test, and VaR is standard in the insurance regulatory framework of Solvency II.
-For a general treatment of VaR and ES in risk management, see \cite{MFE15}.
+For general treatments of VaR and ES in actuarial science and finance, see \cite{DDGK05}, \cite{KGDD08} and \cite{MFE15}.
+In this paper, we will stick to the term ``ES" as used by \cite{BASEL19} for this risk measure, although the term ``CVaR" is commonly found in the optimization literature.

 An influential result on VaR and ES is an optimization formula obtained by \cite{RU00,RU02}, which is the main motivation for this paper.
 We first give the definition of VaR and ES.
 Let $\X$ be the set of integrable random variables in an atomless probability space $(\Omega,\mathcal F,\p)$.
 At a probability level $\alpha\in [0,1]$, VaR has two versions as the left- and right-quantiles.
 For $X\in \X$, define